 Their nutrient-rich vegetables come from local farmers.
 Meats and fish are hormone and additive free.
 Okinawa is a subtropical climate.
 Those living there enjoy high-temperatures and high-humidity throughout a year.
 In this way, it is very similar to Singapore!
 Local vegetables grown in this climate tend to be antioxidant-rich and contain an array of vitamins and minerals.
 A balanced diet leads one to a healthy body and eating healthy prevents and cures disease.
 That idea is called Ishoku dougen (医食同源) and people in Okinawa firmly believe that idea.

 A balanced diet leads one to a healthy body and eating healthy prevents and cures disease.
 This idea is known as Ishoku Dougan (医食同源).
 The people in Okinawa firmly believe this is true.

-The bitter ground is a widely recognized vegetable in Okinawa.
+Bitter ground is a widely recognized vegetable in Okinawa.
 It is pack with nutrients such as Vitamin C, Calcium, Magnesium, Zinc, and Iron.
-It is said that bitter ground can prevent diabetes and improve liver function which makes it considered by many to be a Superfood.
+It is said that bitter ground can prevent diabetes and improve liver function which makes it considered by many to be a Super food.